fcelda/nsec5-draft/nsec5.md

 ### Precomputing Closest Provable Encloser Proofs {#precompute}

-Per {{nsec5_proofs}}, the worst-case scenario when answering a negative query with NSEC5 requires authoritative server to respond with two NSEC5PROOF RRs and two NSEC5 RRs.
+Per {{nsec5_proofs}}, the worst-case scenario when answering a negative query with NSEC5 requires the authoritative server to respond with two NSEC5PROOF RRs and two NSEC5 RRs.
 One pair of NSEC5PROOF and NSEC5
 RRs corresponds to the closest provable encloser, and the other pair